 If you'd prefer to chat to a mental health service, you can call Lifeline on 13 11 14 or contact 13YARN (13 92 76).
 Prefer chatting online?
 Check out the threads on this topic on the ReachOut Online Community.

 Take time to connect with friends and family

 Many of your family and friends may be feeling distressed about January 26, so it’s a good chance to support each other.
-It could be a great opportunity to connect with your elders and to hear their thoughts on the day.
+It could be a great opportunity to connect with your Elders and get some support if you’re feeling down.

 Connect to culture

 January 26 is currently a public holiday, which means it can be a great opportunity to connect to your culture.
 Connecting to culture can have a really positive impact on your social and emotional wellbeing.
 Here are a few ideas:

 - Check out some First Nations TV shows and films on ABC iView and SBS On Demand like Black Comedy, Samson and Delilah, Radiance and Cleverman.